lewagon/dotfiles/05-Rails/01-Rails-intro/01-Stupid-coaching/README.md

 ### Your coach answer logic

-First implement your coach answer logic in `CoachingController#answer`.
-We give you some URL stucture you should respect.
-You will have to make a GET request on `/answer`, and you should use a parameter named `:query`.
+Implement a first route `GET '/answer'` to your `CoachingController#answer` action.
+The `answer.html.erb` will display the question you ask your coach as well as his answer.

+Your question to your coach should be given as a parameter named `:query`.
 Ex: GET `/answer?query=hello` or GET `/answer?query=what+should+i+do?`.

 ![Coach answer to question](https://raw.githubusercontent.com/lewagon/karr-images/master/coach-answer-2.png)